 If so, it is revealing that a quick google search didn't find a single incident anywhere in the United States in which a billionaire Obama era bundler gave property to government without drawing at least some reasonable seeming claims that they got above market compensation.

 Democrats, furthermore, generally fight both eminent domain and its cousin, confiscatory taxation, tooth and nail when it applies to either their own property or public property in which they have an interest.
-So John Kerry, for example, harbors his yacht in Rhode Island to avoid Massachusetts taxes; Vinod Khosla can block public access to "his beach"; the Kennedys fight to prevent windmill construction on public property because it might obstruct their view; and, Harry Reid protects his own properties from development while using the Bureau of Land Management to clear ranchers off public lands leased to Chinese players for solar development.
+So John Kerry, for example, harbors his yacht in Rhode Island to avoid Massachusetts taxes; Vinod Khosla can block public access to "his beach"; the Kennedys fight to prevent windmill construction on public property because it might obstruct their view; and, Harry Reid protected his own properties from development while using the Bureau of Land Management to clear ranchers off public lands leased to Chinese players for solar development.

 - We have a duty to mankind; that is, to men in general.